jennyrchan/slackmoji-extension/README.md

-# custom-emoji-extension
+# slackmoji-extension

-Add and view your own custom emoji across webpages
+A Google Chrome extension that allows you to view and input your favorite emojis from Slack

 ## Goal